Hope Summons: Meditations

 Journal Entry #2

-How to capture in words seven days of glorious communing with Indigenous elders and fellow urbanized participants and with the lush vegetation, waterfalls, springs, and mountains of Tanay, Rizal and the sacred mountains of Apo Banahaw, and Mariang Makiling?
+How to capture in words seven days of glorious communing with Indigenous elders and fellow urbanized participants and with the lush vegetation, waterfalls, springs, and mountains of Tanay, Rizal6 and the sacred mountains of Apo Banahaw, and Mariang Makiling?
 This is the longest time I’ve been away from my laptop and cellphone screens, thanks to the forbidding distance from civilization (and perhaps to the energies of the sacred mountains for which human-made electronic signals were no match?).

-It was the second Pamati gathering convened by Tao Foundation and its co-hosts in the summer of 2017.
+It was the second Pamati gathering convened by Tao Foundation and its co-hosts7 in the summer of 2017.
 Those of us modern-schooled, and no longer living on the land came to listen, to learn from the elders, to have our bodies and souls remember the old ways again.